hinata9276/FPGA_SC/README.md

 Do check out my paper (Lee, Abdul Halim, DOI:10.7717/peerj-cs.309) for more detailed review regarding SC, especially in the CNN use case.
 Citations are welcomed.

 # FPGA library in SC is far lacking and unoptimized!
 I am personally doing research on implementing SC elements in FPGA, and not much open source can be found in this field of study.
 Most of the SC research are biased to Application Specific Integrated Circuit (ASIC) design.
-Thus, I made this library for personal collection in the process of opimizing SC im for FPGA.
-Meanwhile, I also look for improvement through the power of open source community.
+Thus, I made this library for personal collection in the process of opimizing SC for FPGA.

 # Development environment
 Software: